 Cash is critical for the survival of a business and Xero can be used to help track it.
 Cash needs to be flowing into the business, so the business has money to pay for general expenses like rent, wages and stock.
 Here are ten top tips to ensure you are utilising Xero effectively for cash to flow into the business bank accounts.

 To ensure Xero dashboards and reports are correct and up to date, make a habit of reconciling bank accounts often.
 With timely information, you can be confident that reports of outstanding invoices are correct and in a position to communicate with customers promptly.
 The alternative is waiting to check the receipts of all money coming into the business before you start chasing the customer for payment.

 Keep tabs on expected cash flowing into the business

-On the Xero home dashboard is the Money Coming In dashboard, which summarises the current accounts receivable information and includes a graph.
+On the Xero home dashboard is the Invoices owed to You dashboard, which summarises the current accounts receivable information and includes a graph.
 You can quickly click through to ascertain the value of outstanding invoices, current and draft invoices, and drill down to see the detail on the Sales dashboard.
 Once on the Sales dashboard you can click on the box in the Expected Date column and add notes and update the expected date of the invoice.